0xs34n/react-tutorial/README.md

 `npm i -g create-react-app`

 If you are getting permission errors, run the command with `sudo`

 `create-react-app my-app-name`

+`cd my-app-name`

 ## 3. Running the app